So you’ve booked your venue

 17. Contain your ideas.

-Either get yourself a pretty box file or a small treasure chest type box – even just a plain cardboard box if finances are an issue.
+Either get yourself a pretty box file or a small treasure chest type box – something pretty.
 Use it both as storage and as a symbolic tool for your mind.
 When you are planning you can rummage through everything in there to get your ideas together, when you feel like you’ve had enough, literally just put everything back in the box and close the lid.
 When the box is closed, you don’t need to be thinking about whats in it, giving you a little bit of space and a clearer, calmer mind.

 18. And so to bed.